kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - IOC container and constructor injection is supported by default
 - It is advised to use constructor injection, but we can also use HttpContext.RequestServices.GetService() to get an instance from the IOC container
 - We add and configure the lifetime of our dependencies in the Startup class ConfigureServices() method
-- AddScoped() uses per request lifetime (uses the same instance during an http request)
+- AddScoped() uses per request lifetime (uses the same instance during an HTTP request)
 - AddSingleton() uses application lifetime (always uses the same static instance)
-- AddTransient() reinstantiates the dependency each time it is requested (injected), this is recommended for stateless lightweight dependencies
+- AddTransient() re-instantiates the dependency each time it is requested (injected), this is recommended for stateless lightweight dependencies

 ## Logging with NLog:
 - We add the NLog package, and add NLog in the Startup class Configure() method, using AddNLog()
 - We also configure with the nlog.config file, where and at which level (Debug, Error, Fatal, Info, Trace, Warn, etc.) it will create the logs

 ## Configuration files & environment variables:
-- We can use appSettings.json file to store and access configuration information
+- We can use the appSettings.json file to store and access configuration information
 - We can also scope this file for different environments, by naming the file like appSettings.Production.json
 - The scoped file, when running in that environment, overrides the regular appSettings.json file
 - When we define an environment variable and assign it a value at the OS level, it will override the setting with the same key in the appSettings.json or the scoped appSettings files